-The Center for Languages and Intercultural Communication offers eight Rice-in-Country study abroad programs in Argentina, China, France, Germany, India, Japan, Korea and Spain.
+The Center for Languages and Intercultural Communication is offering six Rice-in-Country study abroad programs in Argentina, France, Germany, Japan, Korea, and Spain in the summer of 2018.
 Our summer language programs offer a unique experience that students would be hard-pressed to find elsewhere.
 Students who complete the program receive six credits through a combination of a homestay experience, coursework, community engagement, cultural excursions and interaction with local language partners.

 CLIC’s programs take a serious approach to the selection, vetting and guidance of host families to maximize and enhance our students’ engagement with the local community.